Nonstoquastic catalyst for bifurcation-based quantum annealing of ferromagnetic $p$-spin model: Ferromagnetic -spin model and nonstoquastic catalyst

 \section{Ferromagnetic $p$-spin model and nonstoquastic catalyst}

 Hereafter, we consider the ferromagnetic $p$-spin model in the spin formulation of BQA.
-The Hamiltonian is as follows
+The Hamiltonian is as follows:

-For odd $p$, the ground state of the $p$-spin model is $\otimes_{i=1}^N \ket{+1}_i$ and for even $p$, the ground state is doubly degenerate $\otimes_{i=1}^N \ket{+1}_i$ and $\otimes_{i=1}^N \ket{-1}_i$.
+For odd $p$, the ground state of the $p$-spin model is $\otimes_{i=1}^N \ket{+1}_i$, and for even $p$, the ground state is doubly degenerate, $\otimes_{i=1}^N \ket{+1}_i$ and $\otimes_{i=1}^N \ket{-1}_i$.
 Note that this $p$-spin model reduces to the Grover problem for the limit of $p \rightarrow \infty$.

-This Hamiltonian is stoquastic, and the first-order phase transition appears during time evolution (we discuss this in the next section), which would exponentially slow down the annealing protocol.
-To mitigate this problem, we propose the following interaction as our nonstoquastic catalyst
+This Hamiltonian (\ref{eq:5}) is stoquastic, and the first-order phase transition appears during the time evolution (we discuss this in the next section).
+We then propose the following interaction as a nonstoquastic catalyst:

-The operator (\ref{eq:7}) flips the spin up and down similarly to the Pauli X-operator.
-The catalyst (\ref{eq:6}) is inspired by a nonstoquastic XX-interaction removing first-order phase transition in standard QA of the $p$-spin model \cite{seki2012quantum,seoane2012many,nishimori2017exponential}.
-Hence, we consider the following total Hamiltonian
+The operator (\ref{eq:7}) switches the spin state between $\ket{+1}_i$ and $\ket{-1}_i$ in a way similar to the Pauli $X$ operator.
+The catalyst (\ref{eq:6}) is inspired by a nonstoquastic $XX$ interaction removing the first-order phase transition in standard QA of the $p$-spin model \cite{seki2012quantum,seoane2012many,nishimori2017exponential}.
+We consider the following Hamiltonian:

-where $C$ is an amplitude of our nonstoquastic catalyst.
-The Hamiltonian (\ref{eq:8}) becomes nonstoquastic for $C>0$.
-Setting $C<0$ corresponds to de-signed stoquastization discussed in Ref. \cite{crosson2020signing}.
+where $C$ is the amplitude of the proposed nonstoquastic catalyst.
+The Hamiltonian (\ref{eq:8}) becomes nonstoquastic for $C>0$, and setting $C<0$ corresponds to the de-signed stoquastization studied in Ref. \cite{crosson2020signing}.
+We discuss a possible realization of this Hamiltonian by using NV centers in diamonds in Appendix \ref{app:A}.
+It is worth mentioning that the typical energy scale of the interaction between the NV centers is tens of kilohertz when we realize our proposed method with the NV centers in diamonds, as we discuss in Appendix \ref{app:A}.
+Therefore, throughout this paper, we assume that the energy is scaled by a unit of $10$ kHz.